moofew/stock-program/README.md

 Unfortunately, the original repository was deleted so the commit history was lost as well.

+For setup, please read SETUP-README.txt in the res folder.

 ## core features

 ### portfolio management